-The school environment is a complex organism, multiple interactions, social and behavioural rules.
+The school environment is a complex organism, with multiple interactions, and social and behavioural rules.
 Lots of unpredictable variables that can contribute to school anxiety.
-Most often, the environment, approach or peers at school not being right for the child.
+Most often, the classroom environment, approach or peers at school are not right for the child.
 It could also be driven by an inability to understand what is being worked on during the school day, or a fear of failure.
 Often this fear of failure is real with children being moved sets, being made aware their reading book is lower or their name is on the cloud of shame.
 I have worked with children whose greatest fear is making mistakes.
-Often a teacher’s response to this can make or break a child’s self esteem.
+Often a teacher’s response to this can make or break a child’s self-esteem.

 Common Causes of School Anxiety

 - Fear of mistakes/getting things wrong,

 - No trusted adult/peers

 - Unpredictable schedule